helium/docs/docs/governance/staking-with-realms.md

 <StakeMultipler />

 ### Delegating to a subDAO (veHNT Only)
+A stake will not earn any token return until it is delegated to a subDAO.
+A stake without delegation earns voting rights, but no token return.

 Once you select how much HNT you want to lock up, an interface will appear to allow you to delegate your veHNT to a subDAO for rewards.
 A position will not earn any token return until it is delegated to